carkod/jobhub/README.md

 ### Detail.js
-- refactor WorkExp to make it resusable for Educ
+- refactor WorkExp to make it resusable for Educ - use Skills repeater
-- Add skills object: languages,

 ### SERVER